-Figure 27.
-Installing the display assembly
+Figure 35.
+Installing the display assembly 2

-- 1. Place the display assembly on a clean and flat surface with the display panel facing up. - 2.
-Align and place the palm-rest and keyboard assembly under the display hinges. - 3.
+1. Place the display assembly on a clean and flat surface with the display panel facing up.

+- 2. Align and place the palm-rest and keyboard assembly under the display hinges. - 3.
 Close the left-display hinge and align the screw holes on the left-display hinge with the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the two screws (M2.5x5) that secure the left display-assembly hinge to the palm-rest and keyboard assembly. - 5.
-Close the right-display hinge and align the screw holes on the right-display hinge with the screw holes on the palm-rest and keyboard assembly. - 6.
-Replace the two screws (M2.5x5) that secure the right display-assembly hinge to the palm-rest and keyboard assembly.

-- 7. Connect the display-assembly cable to its connector on the system board and close the latch. - 8.
-Adhere the tape that secures the display-assembly cable to its latch on the system board.
+Replace the three screws (M2.5x5) that secure the left-display assembly hinge to the palm-rest and keyboard assembly. - 5.
+Close the right-display assembly hinge and align the screw holes on the right-display assembly hinge with the screw holes on the palm-rest and keyboard assembly. - 6.
+Replace the three screws (M2.5x5) that secure the right-display assembly hinge to the palm-rest and keyboard assembly. - 7.
+Connect the display-assembly cable to its connector on the system board and close the latch. - 8.
+Adhere the tape to secure the display-cable latch to its connector to the system board.